 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-State law requires that 3 percent of your gross wages must be contributed to fund the ASA Only.
-There is also an employer contribution subaccount which receives a variable rate determined by the board of trustees.
-In order to receive contributions and earnings from this subaccount, you must meet the vesting requirements below:
+State law requires that 3 percent of your gross wages (regular and overtime pay) must be contributed to fund your ASA Only.
+Your employer makes contributions to a subaccount.
+This account receives a variable rate that is determined by the Board of Trustees.
+You will receive contributions and earnings from the subaccount if you meet the vesting requirements below:

 Vesting schedule is as follows:

-As a new employee of the state of Indiana or a quasi-governmental agency, the 3 percent is paid by your employer before taxes are calculated on your wages.
+The 3 percent is paid by your employer before taxes are calculated on your wages if you are a:

-If you are not vested at the time of distribution, the non-taxable benefit will be paid directly to you in a lump sum or you can elect to roll over the non-taxable amount in some cases.
-If you are vested at the time of distribution, IRS regulations mandate that your non-taxable benefit must be recovered over the life an annuity.
-A portion of each payment will be non-taxable until your entire post-tax voluntary contribution amount has been recovered.
+If you are not vested when you withdraw funds, the non-taxable benefit is paid to you in a lump sum.
+You can also rollover the non-taxable amount in some cases.
+If you are vested when you withdraw funds, IRS regulations state that part of your non-taxable benefit must be recovered over the life of the annuity.
+A portion will remain non-taxable until your entire post-tax voluntary contribution is recovered.

-You may also be able to make additional contributions to your ASA if your employer’s governing body has decided, by resolution, to allow payroll deductions for this purpose.
-The employer can make this decision at any time, and may choose to stop payroll deductions at any time.
-Voluntary contributions to the ASA must be made through your employer through a payroll deduction.
-The maximum for all types of voluntary contributions is ten percent (10%) of gross wages in addition to the three percent (3%) mandatory contribution.
+You may be able to make additional contributions to your ASA.
+Your employer’s governing body must decide, by resolution, to allow additional payroll deductions.
+Your employer can make this decision at any time.
+Your employer may also choose to stop payroll deductions at any time.
+Voluntary contributions to the ASA must be made by your employer through payroll deduction.
+The maximum for all types of voluntary contributions is 10 percent of your gross wages.
+This is in addition to the 3 percent mandatory contribution.

 Post-Tax Voluntary Contributions

-When you make post-tax voluntary contributions, federal, state and Social Security taxes have already been withheld.
-Your take home pay would be reduced by the total amount contributed.
-Since these funds have already been taxed, they will not be taxed again; however, it is important to note that any earnings or interest accrued on these funds are still taxable.
+When you make post-tax voluntary contributions, federal, state and Social Security taxes are withheld.
+Your take home pay will be reduced by the total amount contributed.
+Since these funds have already been taxed, they won’t be taxed again.
+Please note: any income or interest earned on these funds is still taxable.

-If you are not vested at the time of distribution, the non-taxable benefit will be paid directly to you in a lump sum or you can elect to roll over the non-taxable amount in some cases.
-If you are vested at the time of distribution, IRS regulations mandate that your non-taxable benefit must be recovered over the life of the pension.
+If you are not vested when you receive the funds, the non-taxable benefit will be paid directly to you in a lump sum.
+In some cases, you can roll over the non-taxable amount.

-For you to make post-tax voluntary contributions, your employer must simply agree to deduct the amount requested (up to ten percent [10%]).
-That money is then sent to PERF as a contribution to your ASA.
-You may choose to stop making post-tax voluntary contributions or change the amount deducted at any time.
+You will only be allowed to make post-tax voluntary contributions if your employer agrees to deduct the amount requested.
+The maximum voluntary contribution is 10 percent of your gross wages.
+That money is sent to PERF.
+You can stop making voluntary post-tax contributions or change the amount deducted at any time.

-You are urged to carefully consider all the conditions and consequences of pre-tax contributions because making changes later is severely restricted.
+You should carefully consider all the conditions and impacts of pre-tax contributions.
+You will be restricted from making changes later.

 The conditions that apply to pre-tax contributions include:

-Further details on this option are available on this Web site.
+More details on this option are available here.

-The ASA Only plan allows members to actively participate in managing their retirement benefits through self-directed investment options.
-The 3 percent fixed and variable contributions (employer share) to your account are invested as a combined total according to your choices in one or more of the eight options available through PERF:
+The ASA Only plan allows you to manage your retirement benefits with self-directed investment options.
+You may decide how to invest the 3 percent contributions posted to your ASA.
+You may choose any one or more of the eight funds available through PERF:

-You may also log in to your PERF Online account to complete your investment direction election, or call (888) 526-1687 Monday through Friday from 8 a.m. to 8 p.m.
-EST, except holidays and weekends, to complete your request via phone with a customer service representative.
+You can also log in to your online account to make your investment choices.
+If you don’t have a computer, call (888) 286-3544 Monday through Friday from 8 a.m. to 8 p.m.
+EST, to speak to a customer service representative.

-If you do not submit these choices to PERF, all ASA contributions will automatically be invested in a target date fund based on the year you will turn 65.
+If you don’t make these choices, all ASA contributions will automatically be invested in a target date fund based on your estimated year of retirement.

-All contributions will initially go to a target date fund until you elect the ASA Only plan or default to the PERF Hybrid Plan.
-You will be able to view daily valuations of your ASA Only contributions and make daily changes to your investment allocations.
+At first, all of your contributions will go to a Target Date Fund until you choose the ASA Only or PERF Hybrid Plan.
+You will be able to view the daily value of your ASA Only money.
+You will also be able to make changes to your investment allocations daily.

-You can invest a portion of your account (present balance and future contributions) into any or all of the investment funds in at least one-percent increments.
-Or, you can invest your current contributions and new contributions separately.
-This means you can direct both current and future contributions or leave current balances as they are and direct future contributions only.
+You have the option of investing part of your account (present balance and future contributions) into any or all of the investment options.
+You must use at least 1 percent increments.
+You can invest your current contributions and new contributions separately.
+This means you can direct your current and future contributions.
+You may also leave the current balances alone and direct your future contributions only.

-Statements are available electronically on PERF Online.
-You can view your statements as long as you have money invested in your ASA – even if you are no longer employed in an ASA Only-covered position.
-Members who prefer a paper statement can register online for a mailed statement.
+Quarterly member statements are now electronic.
+Log on to your online account to see your quarterly statement.
+Here you will find information about your account balance and earnings.
+You can view your statement as long as you have money in your ASA.
+You may view your account even if you no longer work in an ASA Only-covered position.
+If you prefer a paper statement, you can register online for a mailed statement.

-The quarterly statement shows contributions made and any change in value to your holdings.
-As an ASA Only member, the employer picks up the 3 percent mandatory contributions, which are before-tax contributions.
-The earnings on the contributions are tax-deferred until you take them out.
-Tax obligations apply when payment is made to you as a retirement benefit or an ASA distribution.
+The quarterly statement shows your contributions and any change in value to your holdings.
+For most ASA Only members, the employer pays the 3 percent mandatory contributions.
+The employers’ contributions are pre-tax.
+When your employer does not make the contribution, you pay the contribution post-tax.
+The earnings on the contributions are not taxed until you withdraw the funds.
+This is also true for voluntary pre-tax contributions.
+Taxes are due when you receive a retirement benefit or take an ASA withdrawal.

 You can deposit taxable or non-taxable funds rolled over from any of the following: